thedrp/thedrp.github.io/resources/cycle.md

 - Any Champion or Mega can Jogress with any other.
 Type combo determines outcome.
 - Champions and Megas can Jogress together, each raising one level.
 - Secret Megas can only be reached via Jogressed, and cannot Jogress themselves.
+- Only VS connection battles count on the Status screen.
+- Care Mistakes reset to 0 when a Digimon sleeps/degenerates.
+(Generally meaning, Care Mistakes only last for the day.)

 ### Special Mode
 -----